Need Encouragement to Save? Consider This a Nice, Friendly Nudge.

 Frequently Asked Questions

-- Which accounts can I use with EasyUp?
+- Which accounts do I need so I can use EasyUp?

 - Can I use EasyUp with joint accounts?

-Yes, you can add EasyUp to any personal Key checking and savings account (except HSAs).
+Yes, you can add EasyUp to any personal Key checking and savings account (except Health Savings Accounts).
 At this time, you may only have EasyUp on one set of accounts.

 - Can I enroll my business checking accounts in EasyUp?